There are at least seven principal meditation techniques practised across the world by those serious about meditation.

 8. Various states of sleep and part-sleep/drowsiness.

-These 8 above are a few, but the list goes on.
+These 8 above are some, but the list continues.

 Real Meditation is something else, and we owe ourselves to not be deluded by pseudo techniques.